ddsky/big-book-api-clients/typescript/DefaultApi.md

   maxRating: 0.99,
   // string | A comma-separated list of  genres.
 Only books from any of the given genres will be returned. (optional)
   genres: "nonfiction",
   // string | A comma-separated list of author ids or names.
 Only books from any of the given authors will be returned.
 You can retrieve author ids from the search authors endpoint.
-Pass author names is slower and if two authors have the same name you can't disambiguate. (optional)
+Pass author names is slower and if two authors have the same name you can\'t disambiguate. (optional)
   authors: "J.K.
 Rowling",
   // string | Only the book matching the ISBN-13 will be returned (optional)
   isbn: "9781781257654",